Convergence Insufficiency & Double Vision

 Without treatment, Convergence Insufficiency does not go away on its own.

 Research shows that office-based vision therapy is the most effective treatment for CI when compared to all other methods.
-Furthermore, clinical trials have found home-based treatment models are significantly less effective than office-based vision therapy.
+Furthermore, clinical trials have proven that home-based treatment models are no better than a placebo or significantly less effective than office-based vision therapy.

 At Wow Vision Therapy, we are a leading developmental and rehabilitative vision therapy practice.
 Our advanced office-based approach goes beyond basic at-home treatment.
 Our doctors and board certified vision therapists provide innovative vision therapy that incorporates coordinated movement, balance, auditory processing and cognitive skills.
 We address convergence insufficiency and other vision problems with a personalized approach.
 Each session is one-on-one (therapist-to-patient), conducted under doctor supervision.
 Our providers utilize the most advanced technology including in-office and home support virtual reality.
 This treatment model gives our patients the visual abilities they need to succeed in and outside of the classroom.